 During the home inspection a representative sample of multiple components will be inspected.
 The inspector will make every effort to observe all visible components and comment on them, however not every window, door, switch, outlet, valve or faucet will be checked.
 Furthermore, where stored items, furniture and equipment are present visibility is limited to what can be seen without moving items.
+We will not move personal items.
 As a result, certain components cannot be inspected.
-It may be prudent to return for a re-inspection after these items are removed.
+It is highly recommended that these items be moved or removed and a reinspection by a qualified professional be performed.